tiangolo/blog-posts/docker-swarm-mode-and-traefik-for-a-https-cluster/README.md

 ## About me

-You can follow me, contact me, check me or use my open source code:
+You can follow me, contact me, ask questions, see what I do, or use my open source code:

 * [GitHub](https://github.com/tiangolo)
 * [Twitter](https://twitter.com/tiangolo)